 How to Apply for a Building Permit in France

-Originally posted on & updated on 2nd February, 2024
+Originally posted on & updated on 11th November, 2024

-To be allowed to start a new construction site or transformation of your french house and/or ANY if its annexes (outbuilding, barn, garage, pool, veranda, garden shed, etc.), you must first obtain a building permit from the local authorities.
+To be allowed to start a new construction site or transformation of your French house and/or ANY if its annexes (outbuilding, barn, garage, pool, veranda, garden shed, etc.), you must first obtain a building permit from the local authorities.

-Anyone who has bought property in France and considered to take on a building project will know that the bureaucracy and seemingly ever-changing regulations can make the understanding and application of this process more complicate that it ought to be, welcome to France!
+Anyone who has bought property in France and considered to take on a building or renovation project will know that the bureaucracy and seemingly ever-changing regulations can make the understanding and application of this process more complicate that it ought to be, welcome to France!
 Here’s some information and tips to help you getting started with your project.

 Does your Project Actually Require a Permit?